-Formalization: According to Lee and Choi (2003), a high formalization of organizational structure will reduce creativity and prevent new ideas.
-So, formalization may have negative impact on 4 main knowledge creation processes, and H7, H7a-H7d could be stated as follows:
+Formalization: According to Lee and Choi (2003), high formalization of organizational structure will reduce creativity and prevent new ideas.
+So, formalization may have

-H7: Formalization has a negative impact on knowledge creation process
+H7: Formalization has a negative impact on knowledge creation process.

 H7a: Formalization has a negative impact on socialization process